-Due to the spherical conversion surface, low-energy axions, which are confined to orbits with apoapsis $r \leq r_c$, will never dissipate their energy.
-Higher energy axions, on the other hand, will cross the conversion surface many times, converting with a low probability at each crossing.
+Because of the spherical conversion surface, low-energy axions, which are confined to orbits with apoapsis $r \leq r_c$, will never dissipate their energy.
+Higher-energy axions, on the other hand, will cross the conversion surface many times, converting with a low probability at each crossing.
 In order to assess the effect of these resonances on the axion cloud, we identify how frequently resonances are encountered and how efficient each resonance is at depleting the axion cloud.
 Conversions are anticipated to reach an equilibrium, where the rate of axion injection matches the rate of energy dissipation -- this equilibrium roughly occurs on a timescale $\tau_{\rm eq} \sim \tau_{\delta{\rm res}} / \left <P_{a\rightarrow \gamma}\right>$, where $\tau_{\delta{\rm res}}$ is the timescale between resonant crossings and $\left <P_{a\rightarrow \gamma}\right>$ is the typical fraction of axions lost at each crossing.